jakir-ruet/terminal-configuration/README.md

 # put this line on 'setting.json' in vscode.
 "terminal.integrated.fontFamily": "monospace, MesloLGS NF, fontawesome"
 ```
+You may setup font as default (MesloLGS NF) in you default terminal, then it will work.

 #### Configuration
 Here you must answer some questions, give these answer as you want.